AdobeDocs/campaign-standard.en/help/sending/using/about-deliverability.md

 Deliverability allows to measure the success of your campaigns reaching your recipients' inbox without bouncing, or being marked as spam.

+For a deeper dive on what deliverability is and to learn more on key deliverability terms, concepts, and approaches, see the [Adobe Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/introduction.html).

-The deliverability rate depends on numerous factors, particularly:
+With Adobe Campaign, the deliverability rate depends on numerous factors, particularly:

 * Correct configuration of your instances
 * Your IP address reputation